Le Tonkinois Varnish

 However in practice you are unlikely to find connectors that will fit so you will probably have to cut off the connector and join the remote temperature sensor to the grey and brown/white wires.
 The sensor is not polarity dependent so can be connected either way round.
 The unused wire(s) left over must not be connected at the same time as the remote sensor, insulate and tie back out of the way.
 Just in case you are wondering why the internal sensor only has one wire, it gets its earth connection via another route.
 If you are using the remote sensor in an 801 controller only the grey wire will be needed, the sensor is already connected to the brown/white inside the 801.

 D5LC for some unexplained reason the yellow start wire is connected through the same plug as the remote sensor so you will need to cut the sensor wires and join them as for the D1LC, leaving the yellow wire through the connector.

-EasyStart controllers are items we prefer not to get involved with except for adding remote sensors.
+EasyStart controllers are items I prefer not to get involved with except for adding remote sensors.